best time to go for an african safari

 October

-Your best bet is still the Masai Mara, but bear in mind it is a far smaller reserve than the Serengeti and there may be a lot of other visitors.
+Your best bet is still the Masai Mara, but bear in mind it is a far smaller reserve than the Serengeti, and there may be a lot of other visitors.
 The wildebeest herds graze widely in the reserve and fill the entire reserve and neighboring conservancies.
-Some groups move down to Northern Serengeti from Masai Mara.
+Some groups move down to the Northern Serengeti from the Masai Mara.

 November